PawanCodeCrafts/TicTacToe/README.md

-# 🎮 TicTacToe - Python Console Game
+# 🎮 Tic Tac Toe (Python - Jupyter Notebook)

-A simple **TicTacToe game in Python** built using **functions, loops, and basic logic**.
+Welcome to Tic Tac Toe, a timeless classic reimagined in Python inside a Jupyter Notebook.
-This project demonstrates the use of **functions, conditionals, loops, and data structures** in Python while creating a fun interactive game.
+This project showcases the power of functions, conditions, loops, and randomization to create an engaging two-player game.

 <br>